NickGrunert/master-thesis/modules/03_truth_compare.typ

     == Segmentation Evaluation

-    === Bigger Picture

-    @DataCompleteness describes three core factors of important data quality, completeness, accuracy and consistency.
-    However, our focus will be on completeness and accuracy, since consistency is not that relevant in the current use case.
-    Consistency amongs data sets would also be hard to describe here exactly.
-    A way of describing it would be that Segment Anything Model (SAM) receives reliable data across multiple roofs given to it, without mayor drops in their segmentation quality.
-    We already tried to identify, whether all types of roofs are inside the dataset, while using the classification by the faulty input data.
-    However consistency in this specific case would also mean that the algorithms score can be trusted regardless of roof type.
-    As this would create an actual need for many testing examples and extended identification or clasification of our calculated examples, for now it will not be further discussed.
-    Therefore the assumption is once again made, that an algorithm which performs well on normal roofs and normal roof type variations will also perform well on other roof types, for example flat roofs, and that normal and flat roofs make out the majority of the dataset.
-    Further evaluation on special roofs may be postponed.

-    Completeness can be interpreted as two things.
-    For one, the entire data set of roofs has to ensure that all relevant types of roofs are represented.
-    On the other hand, in this specific example we are rather using it to evaluate each individual segmentation from the algorithm which is to be given to SAM.
-    In that sense, completeness means that the calculated segmentation includes the entire actual surfaces.

-    Lastly, accuracy is the most important factor in this use case.
-    @DataCompleteness2 differentiates between accuracy and reliability.
-    While they describe reliability as not in itself contradicting, which could be interpreted as a pixel not being able to be part of multiple surfaces.
-    This in not possible in the current algorithm, which is important, however, i still support the description of needing reliable data outputted from the segmentation algorithm in regards to whether we can trust the data to be correct.
-    To describe this both factors, i will further only use accuracy or correctness.
-    The algorithm has to ensure informational correctness, meaning the expactation is given, that all data identified as roof by the algorithm has to actually be part of the roof.
-    Classifying pixels outside the house as roof could cause a big problem, whilest misclassifying one segment's pixels as part of another segment may cause problems, but not as severe ones which are either more easily fixable or may not even be a problem at all.
-    Regardless, since misidentifyed roof segments even inside the entire roof structure are problematic, no bias towards either will be introduced, simplyfing the problem to does pixels belonging to the surface map onto exactly one real-world surface.

-    ==== Segmentation Evaluation

     Remember, the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
     In turn, this means an incomplete segment will still be reduced to a valid point inside the real structure, while an incorrect segment could lead to an invalid point outdide the real structure.
     As this could confuse the model, it is important to ensure that the algorithm is correct, even if it is incomplete.